-- 2-3 cups of organic baby spinach or organic kale
+- 2-3 cups of organic baby spinach or kale

-- 2 medium or 3 small sweet potatoes, peeled and sliced into ½” cubes
+- 2 medium or 3 small potatoes or sweet potatoes, peeled and sliced into ½” cubes

-- 4 to 6 tsp of Dipping Spice Blend
+- 4 to 6 tsp of Italian Seasoning & Dipping Blend

-- 6 Tbsp Cold-pressed olive oil – extra virgin or flavored olive oil (oregano, basil, garlic, jalapeño, habanero, and/or rosemary)
+- 6 Tbsp cold-pressed olive oil – you can use extra virgin (EVOO) or flavored olive oil (rosemary, basil, garlic, and garlic-jalapeño, all work well in this soup)

-- Optional – 1-2 cloves chopped garlic or 2-3 Tbsp cold pressed garlic olive oil
+- 1-3 cloves chopped garlic or 2-3 Tbsp cold pressed garlic olive oil

 - 2 baking sheets

 - 1 soup pan